Funding Growth: Raising Money for Your Private Company

 It is important to note that, prior to the issuance of any new shares, the shares need to have been fully paid for by the investors and the company must have received money as consideration for such shares.

 This article is for informational purposes only and does not constitute legal advice.

-If you are interested in learning more about the legal requirements of raising capital for your private company, contact David Kim of Crescendo Law at email@example.com.
+If you are interested in learning more about the legal requirements of raising capital in your private company, contact David Kim of Crescendo Law at firstname.lastname@example.org.
 To learn more about Crescendo Law, visit our website at www.creslaw.com.

 This article is limited in scope to the issuance of shares by non-offering Ontario corporations that are issuing shares to Ontario residents in accordance with the prospectus exemptions set out in the Securities Act (Ontario) and National Instrument 45-106: Prospectus Exemptions.